Strivin0311/ads-learning/modeling/localization_and_mapping/localization/methodologies/satellite_based.md

 # Satellite-based Navigation
-*Here's some resources about Satellite-based Navigation*
+*Here're some resources about Satellite-based Navigation*

 Intros:
 * This is an introduction about the classic satellite-based navigation technology.